nerdyc/Squeal/README.md

 Note that **parameters are 1-based**.
 Binding a parameter at index '0' will always fail.

-`sqlite` also supports inserting an indexed parameter multiple times.
+sqlite also supports inserting an indexed parameter multiple times.
 This is best shown by example:

 ```sql
 SELECT * FROM contacts WHERE name = ?1 OR email = ?1
 ```

-This statment only one parameter, and will match any contact whose name or email matches the first parameter.
+This statement has a single parameter that is inserted multiple times.
+It will match any contact whose name or email matches the first parameter.

-### Named Parameters
+#### Named Parameters

-`sqlite` supports parameters like `$NAME`, which can make longer queries more comprehensible.
+sqlite supports parameters like `$NAME`, which can make longer queries more comprehensible.
 For example, this query is equivalent to the previous example:

 ```SQL